Deepi99/Excel_Functions_Formulas/README.md

 # Excel_Functions_Formulas
-Used of some Formula &amp; Functions
+Used of some Formula &amp; Functions and a Practice Project to learn